Luxendo/luxendo-image/README.md

 * `stack`: Name of the "stack".
 A stack usually refers to a specific positioning of the sample during acquisition.
 * `objective`: Name of the detection objective through which the given image was acquired.
 * `camera`: Name of the camera that acquired the image data.
-* `time_stamps`: Date and time of the acquisition (corresponding to the *first* frame of the 3d image).
-There can be multiple time stamps, e.g. in case of a fused image that was created from multiple images, with the time stamps corresponding to the contributing original images.
 * `voxel_size_um`: Physical size of the voxels in sample space, in micrometers. `"depth"` is the shortest spacing between the image planes (perpendicular to planes).
 Important things to note:
   - This voxel size is *also* contained in the (first applied) scaling part of the transform given by `affine_to_sample` (see below).
 This is because, when opening the image with a viewer/software that is unable to apply the `affine_to_sample` transform, it should still be able to show the data with the correct voxel size, read from `voxel_size_um`.
   - On the other hand, any viewer or processing software that *can* apply the `affine_to_sample` transform should *ignore* `voxel_size_um` and use `(1,1,1)` as voxel size instead, and then automatically get the correct voxel size from applying `affine_to_sample`, which contains the scaling.